kognise/website/src/content/writing/arp.md

 	- [Wireless access points](https://en.wikipedia.org/wiki/Wireless_access_point) serve to allow devices to connect to a wired network through radio waves.
 3. One abstraction up from the data link layer is the *network layer*.
 This creates a conceptual "network" of nodes (devices) by providing a convenient way to route messages. *IP*, the internet protocol, is by far the most common standard for the network layer.

 The main identifier for nodes on the network layer is an *IP address*.
-IP addresses can change, and aren't assigned to any specific piece of hardware— if you switch the network your computer is on, your IP address will probably change as well.
+IP addresses can change, and aren't assigned to any specific piece of hardware — if you switch the network your computer is on, your IP address will probably change as well.
 Meanwhile, *[MAC addresses](https://en.wikipedia.org/wiki/MAC_address)* are the main identifier on the data link layer.
 They're assigned to a specific network chip in a computer and don't change.

 When sending a message on the network layer, your computer needs to drop down to the data link layer to make sure packets reach the right device.
-That means there must be a way to find a MAC address for a given IP address— we call this protocol *ARP*, an initialism for address resolution protocol.
+That means there must be a way to find a MAC address for a given IP address — we call this protocol *ARP*, an initialism for address resolution protocol.

 With ARP, Computer A can send a request to every computer in the area with an IP address.
 If another computer recognizes the IP as its own, it can respond with the corresponding MAC address.
 When Computer A receives the response, it knows how to send its original message along the data link layer.